vechain/grant-program/applications/DAO-framework.md

 ### Overview

-We would like to provide a solution for creating a Decentralized Autonomous Organization (DAO) on VeChain in a simpler way.
-SayNode Operations is creating a DAO using the VeChain network and we would like to create a simpler way for other future projects and other developers working on VeChain to launch a DAO.
-We intend to create a library with all the functions needed for the DAO development.
-This library will allow developers to not spend hours on developing each functionality themselves but doing it in a shorter and easier way by using the DAO library created by us.
+We would like to provide an open source solution for creating a Decentralized Autonomous Organization (DAO) on VeChain in a simpler way.
+DAOs have proven to be one of the most important aspects of the web3 space.

+Although their adoption has grown, the complexity of the contracts can deter a lot of developers from trying to implement them.
+SayNode Operations is creating a DAO using the VeChain network and we would like to create a simpler way for other future projects and other developers working on VeChain to launch a DAO, this way bringing more developers to the Vechain space.

+We intend to create an open source library with all the functions needed for the DAO development.
+Although there is much use for websites who simplify this type of creations, libraries are essential to the space as they allow for the manipulation and discovery of new aspects of the DAO governance.

+VeChain is also a perfect place to create a DAO governance due to the low fees and speed it offers.

 The main goal of this project is to build a solution to simplify the developers work and eliminate the existing hurdles.